jeffvance/openshift-ceph-ex/utilities/README.md

 Connecting to f21-nfs via ssh.
 You may need to enter a password.

 root@f21-nfs's password:
-Connection closed by 192.168.122.73
-WARN: cannot retrieve permissions on /opt/nfs from NFS server
-      "f21-nfs" via ssh.
-Be aware of potential permission mismatches between openshift supplemental groups and the NFS mount directory.

 ----------
 NFS Test 1: baseline: busybox, nfs plugin: